 When talking about the WordPress database, spam comments and post revisions affect the most in database loading time.
 Mostly every popular site out there is facing the problem of spam comments, and that’s why the need to remove them from the database.

 Post revisions are something that happen automatically, as WordPress keeps a post revision every time you click on the Save Draft button, and sometimes automatically also.
 For example, if you have a post which is approximately 100KB data and you have 5 revisions of that post, the total space wasted is about 500KB, when actually there should be only of 100KB.
 And if you have 100 posts similar to it, you have 50MB database space wasted.
+That’s why the need to tune up WordPress database and keep it optimized.

 How to speed up your WordPress database